Trout in Virginia

 Source: Virginia Department of Game and Inland Fisheries, Virginia Trout Slam Challenge

-Anglers who fail to catch a trout may claim that the Department of Game and Inland Fisheries feeds the fish before releasing them, reducing their willingness to bite and get caught.
-The hatchery feeds fish daily until 24 hours before transport.
-No food is provided on the last day at the hatchery, because that reduces the potential of the trout to get "car sick" during transport.5
+Anglers who fail to catch a trout may claim that the Department of Wildlife Resources feeds the fish before releasing them; supposedly the trout are not hungry, so they are less willing to bite and get caught.
+State hatcheries do feed fish daily, but feeding is stopped 24 hours before transport.
+No food is provided on the last day at the hatchery.
+Empty bellies reduces the potential of the trout to get "car sick" during transport.8

-The Virginia Department of Wildlife Resources introduced a new option, tiger trout.
+The Virginia Department of Wildlife Resources has introduced a new option, tiger trout.
 Tiger trout are a sterile hybrid, the result of breeding female brown trout and male brook trout.
-The eggs for tiger trout were hatched at the Paint Bank Fish Hatchery, then shipped to the Coursey Springs Fish Hatchery in Bath County to raise to catchable size.
-Stocking in Designated Stocked Trout Waters began in late Winter/early Spring of 2022.
+The eggs for tiger trout are hatched at the Paint Bank Fish Hatchery, then shipped to the Coursey Springs Fish Hatchery in Bath County to raise to catchable size.
+Stocking in Designated Stocked Trout Waters begins in late Winter/early Spring of 2022.

 tiger trout have a distinctive striping pattern